ericbolikowski/redi-web-track-harmonizer-notes/harmonizer/html-class-notes.md

 ## Teaching principles

 - Speak from the gut!

-  > This is tricky shit.
-Switching this CSS like this fucks your layout up.
-This fucks you up.

-  > What a good question.
-You son of a bitch.

-  > You can make your site do incredible shit.

-  > Take a look at your websites and just fuck around with them.

-  > You better bring your ass to class on fucking time.
-We won't wait around for you.

-  > Now get the fuck out of here!

-  Teacher comment about this... "technique":

-  > "It helps to keep the mood up"

 - Teachers ask "control questions" to students.
 - Incredibly laid back and encouraging attitude and atmosphere.
 "Isn't that awesome?!
 Isn't that the coolest thing you've seen?"
 - Use Chrome DevTools to show in-real-time how changing CSS properties works